 Questions you can ask your team may include:

 - How confident do you feel when pitching our product?

 - How equipped do you feel to beat the competition?

 - How would you rate the sale assets you have available to you?

 - How much do those sales assets help you with pitching?

 - Are there any areas where you think support is missing?

-This will then enable you to establish a sales confidence barometer to refer to and set a benchmark.
+When you're conducting your research, be sure to use a combination of qualitative and quantitative data, then assess your findings, and establish a sales confidence barometer to refer to and set a benchmark.

 Example 4: active users